Pers-0/Portfolio/_portfolio/portfolio-1.md

 ---
 title: "And Then There Are You"
-excerpt: "a short visual novel and psychological suspense interactive fiction, created with Twine using the SugarCube format"
+excerpt: "A short visual novel and psychological suspense interactive fiction.
+Created with Twine using the SugarCube format."
 collection: portfolio
 ---